Common name(s)

 Similar species

-Mexican Horn Shark Distinguished by its more golden base colour with a few scattered dark spots that are generally larger.
+Mexican Horn Shark Distinguished by lighter grey/brown base colour sometimes with sparsely scattered dark spots that are generally larger.